 If "checked" = True is selected during design time, the Tag value will = 1, and the ✓appears during Run time.
-If the operator presses the checkbox during design time, the symbol ✓ disappears and the Tag value becomes 0.
+If the operator presses the checkbox during design time, the symbol ✓disappears and the Tag value becomes 0.

-If you are unable to select the required selection using the checkbox in Run time, please perform touch screen calibration.
+If you are unable to select the required selection using the checkbox in Run time, please perform touch screen calibration touch screen calibration.